smorzechowski/weho_pop_gen/README.md

 ## Enrichment of candidate climate genes

-I collated a list of avian candidate genes for climate adaptation from an extensive literature search.
-I also used a list of candidate climate genes for vertebrates assembled in [Wollenberg Valero et al. 2022](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2656.13617).
+I collated a list of avian candidate climate genes from an extensive literature search.
+I also used a list of vertebrate candidate climate genes assembled in [Wollenberg Valero et al. 2022](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2656.13617).

 I used the R package `regioneR` to conduct enrichment tests of these candidate climate genes in putative inversions.
-The goal was to determine if these candidates are significantly more likely to be found in inversions compared to the null distribution.
+The goal was to determine if these candidates are significantly more likely to be found in inversions compared to random expectations.

 ```
 library(regioneR)